NEET/JEE Coaching Scholarship

 The answer is the option (d) water to land

-Explanation: Most primitive organisms live in water, while most complex organisms live on land.
+Explanation: Early life starts in water, and over time, some organisms develop adaptations like lungs and limbs to survive on land.
 This signifies that the evolution of life moved from water to land

 Question:10